Climate change in Kentucky: Flooding, navigation, and hydroelectric power

-"Flooding is becoming more severe in the Southeast.
+According to the EPA "Flooding is becoming more severe in the Southeast.
 Since 1958, the amount of precipitation during heavy rainstorms has increased by 27 percent in the Southeast, and the trend toward increasingly heavy rainstorms is likely to continue.
 The Tennessee Valley Authority (TVA) and the U.S. Army Corps of Engineers operate Kentucky Dam, Wolf Creek Dam, and other dams to prevent serious floods on the Ohio, Tennessee, and Cumberland rivers.
 The agencies release water from the reservoirs behind these dams before the winter flood season.
 By lowering water levels, these releases provide greater capacity for the reservoirs behind those dams to prevent flooding.
 Nevertheless, dams and other flood control structures cannot prevent all floods.
 The Ohio River has flooded Louisville several times, for example, and flash floods have caused property destruction and deaths throughout Kentucky".

-"Increasingly severe droughts could pose challenges for river transportation.
+According to the EPA "Increasingly severe droughts could pose challenges for river transportation.
 The drought of 2005 closed portions of the lower Ohio River to commercial navigation, which delayed shipments of crops and other products between Kentucky and the Mississippi River.
 In 2012, a drought caused navigation restrictions on the lower Mississippi River, which cost the region more than $275 million".

-"Droughts also affect the amount of electricity from hydroelectric dams.
+According to the EPA "Droughts also affect the amount of electricity from hydroelectric dams.
 During the 2007 drought, total production from the TVA's hydroelectric plants fell by more than 30 percent, which forced the TVA to meet customer demand by using more expensive fuel-burning power plants".
+According to the Fifth National Climate Assessment published in 2023, "Appalachian states like Kentucky and West Virginia have seen devastating flooding from rainstorms".

 Aquatic ecosystems

-"Changing climate can harm aquatic ecosystems.
+According to the EPA "Changing climate can harm aquatic ecosystems.
 Warmer water lowers the level of dissolved oxygen in surface water, which can severely limit fish populations.
 Because fish cannot regulate their body temperatures, warmer water can make a stream uninhabitable for fish that require cooler water.
 Warmer temperatures can also increase the frequency of algal blooms, which can be toxic and further reduce dissolved oxygen.
 Summer droughts may amplify these effects, while periods of extreme rainfall can increase the impacts of pollution on streams".